Backpacking in Pristina/Prishtina | Kosovo

 Memorial built using 20,145 medals honoring the sacrifice of every ethnic Albanian woman during the 1998-1999 Kosovo War.

-How to get to Pristina:
+How to get to Pristina by bus:

 The Pristina bus station is shown below and its about a 30 minute walk into town.
 Hourly departures to Tirana and Skopje (Coronavirus permitting), as of July 20, no services to Skopje.
 Border to Serbia is open but limited services.
 9pm Curfew in Pristina.